heliotactic/heliotactic.github.io/_posts/2016-06-25-fuel-constraints-and-porches.md

 ---
-layout: post
-title: Fuel Constraints and Porches
 date: 2016-06-25T22:27:45-04:00
 modified:

-categories: blog
+title: Fuel Constraints and Porches
+tags: [solar vernacular, technology, energy constraint response]
 excerpt: "Whether we know it or not, solar energy applications are fairly pervasive in society, and essentially break down into simple conversions of solar irradiance to do some kind of work found useful or interesting to society.
 In looking back across history, technologies and common intergenerational traditions of solar use, called solar vernacular, that have been developing for millennia.
 These developments in solar adaptation often coincide with a specific fuel constraints, something that we call the energy constraint response."
-tags: [solar vernacular, technology, energy constraint response]
 image:
   path: /images/Front_of_The_White_House.jpg
   credit: Alex Proimos
   creditlink: https://www.flickr.com/people/34120957@N04
-comments: true
-share: true
 ---

 Whether we know it or not, solar energy applications are fairly pervasive in society, and essentially break down into simple conversions of solar irradiance to do some kind of work found useful or interesting to society.
 In looking back across history, technologies and common intergenerational traditions of solar use, called `solar vernacular`, that have been developing for millennia.
 These developments in solar adaptation often coincide with a specific fuel constraints, something that we call the [`energy constraint response`](https://www.e-education.psu.edu/eme810/node/552).
 It is interesting that it only takes a few generations to lose traditional intergenerational knowledge, as access to inexpensive and accessible fuels opens up other avenues for societies.